Battle of Thượng Đức (1974): Battle

 On the night of 6 August the most intense PAVN bombardment of the battle began hitting Thượng Ðức with over 1,200 rounds, including many from 130mm guns, landing inside the perimeter.
 The first wave of infantrymen was repulsed that night, but the assault at dawn on 7 August using 37mm anti-aircraft guns as direct fire weapons against the Rangers' positions penetrated the defense.
 At midmorning, the Ranger commander reported that he had started a withdrawal and soon radio contact was lost.
 The PAVN claim to have killed or captured 1,600 ARVN and shot down 13 aircraft in the fighting up to 7 August.

 The first contingent of the 1st Airborne Brigade was flown into Da Nang on 8 August 1974, the day after the 79th Ranger Battalion was driven out of Thượng Ðức.
 Meanwhile, the brigade's heavy equipment was moving up the coast from Saigon on Republic of Vietnam Navy boats.
 On 11 August Trưởng ordered the 3rd Airborne Brigade to deploy with three airborne battalions to Da Nang.
-By 14 August, the brigade headquarters and the 2nd, 3rd and 6th Battalions were in Quang Nam, Brigadier General Le Quang Luong, commanding the Airborne Division, established his command post at Marble Mountain Air Facility southeast of Da Nang.
+By 14 August, the brigade headquarters and the 2nd, 3rd and 6th Battalions were in Quảng Nam, Brigadier General Lê Quang Lưỡng, commanding the Airborne Division, established his command post at Marble Mountain Air Facility southeast of Da Nang.